gucci-on-fleek/context-packaging/README.md

    LuaMetaTeX engine will be updated multiple times per year in TeX Live, just like the ConTeXt Standalone Distribution.

+3. The ConTeXt Standalone Distribution permits documents to run arbitrary executables while compiling; TeX Live attempts to restrict this to a handful of known-safe programs.
+Note that this is provided as a convenience feature only, and is **NOT** a security feature.
+   Users must not compile untrusted ConTeXt documents without using external sandboxing mechanisms (Docker, Bubblewrap, systemd-run, etc.).

 Any other differences from the ConTeXt Standalone Distribution are considered bugs, so if you find any deviations in this package, please let me know, and I will fix it for the next release.